v-baosu/MB-320-Microsoft-Dynamics-365-Supply-Chain-Management-Manufacturing/Instructions/Labs/M2 Manage manufacturing processes.md

 ### Exercise \#7: Create a BOM with a version

-The sales department has†reported that there is a high demand for rosewood†colored speakers instead of the traditional black.†
+The sales department has¬†reported that there is a high demand for rosewood¬†colored speakers instead of the traditional black.¬†

-You are asked to†prepare for the manufacture of more rosewood†colored†speakers†by creating a version, making a copy of the†existing BOM, removing item M0008/High End Cabinet/ Black and†add†item M0008/High End Cabinet/Red for a quantity of 1.
+You are asked to¬†prepare for the manufacture of more rosewood¬†colored¬†speakers¬†by creating a version, making a copy of the¬†existing BOM, removing item M0008/High End Cabinet/ Black and¬†add¬†item M0008/High End Cabinet/Red for a quantity of 1.

 Employee 000020, Julia Funderburk must approve the version.

 Do not activate the BOM because the item is not ready for use yet.

-Use†the specifications given at right
+Use¬†the specifications given at right

 -   Item number: 72708